 Best Diaper Rash Cream for Diarrhea

-This thick, greasy ointment is easy (and painless) to apply, to wipe off, and will provide a solid moisture barrier between your baby’s skin and the contents of their diaper.
+This thick, greasy ointment is easy (and painless) to apply and wipe off and will provide a solid moisture barrier between your baby’s skin and the contents of their diaper.

-Aquaphor ointment also contains panthenol and glycerin which help to moisturize and nourish the skin, promoting healing if their bum is irritated.
+Aquaphor ointment also contains panthenol and glycerin, which help to moisturize and nourish the skin, promoting the healing of irritated little bottoms.

-Aquaphor is widely recommended by dermatologists for help with a wide variety of skin issues, but this line was specifically formulated with babies’ unique skin needs in mind.
+Dermatologists widely recommend Aquaphor for help with a wide variety of skin issues, but this line was specifically formulated with babies’ unique skin needs in mind.

-Parents find it to be very effective at treating and preventing diaper rash, but it can also be used for other skin issues such as eczema, chapped skin, and protecting cuts and scrapes.
+Parents find it very effective in treating and preventing diaper rash, but you can also use it for other skin issues such as eczema and chapped skin and to protect cuts and scrapes.